 General tips for visiting Como Park Zoo & Conservatory

 - ADMISSION to Como Park Zoo & Conservatory is always FREE.
-Donations are encouraged and help to care for the amazing animal and plant life.
-You can donate online ahead of time or there are donation boxes at the two entrances.
+Donations ($4 for an adult and $2 for a child) are encouraged and help to care for the amazing animal and plant life.
+There are donation boxes at the two entrances.

 - FOOD & SNACKS are sold indoors (Zoobota Cafe) and outdoors (Pier 56 – fast food).
 If you prefer, it is permitted to bring in your own food but there is limited seating.
 Call ahead!
 The Cafe is not open every day.